oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/2-deploy-multi-cluster-verrazzano-oke.md

 This concludes setting up OKE, networking connectivity and routing and some operational convenience to run multi-cluster Verrazzano in different regions.
 With this, I would like to thank my colleague and friend Shaun Levey for his ever perceptive insights into the intricacies of OCI Networking.

-In [Part 2](3-deploy-multi-cluster-verrazzano-oke), we will look at how to install Verrazzano in a multi-cluster configuration.
+In [Part 2](3-deploy-multi-cluster-verrazzano-oke), we'll look at how to install Verrazzano in a multi-cluster configuration.